catalyst-fp7/documents/interoperability/interoperability.md

 Analytics components
 : The analytic components will extract data from the various databases and supply analytic results to the Catalyst platforms, possibly through visual components.

+Analytics take several forms, but all take data from the Data Model defined later, and return either:

+Pull:
+1. Structured data for futher computation, transformation or visualisation.
+2. Visualisations (possibly interactive) or reports directly usable by a human

+Push:
+1. Attention mediation signals to be processed by some deliberation environment (format to be defined).

 Voting components
 : Voting is another good candidate for reusable components: We can define votes in a platform independant fashion.
 Each voting component would define voting values, store them in their own databases, and provide appropriate aggregates.

 # Expected interoperability mechanisms